Miami Parental Alienation Attorneys Secure Relationships of Parents and Children

 The willingness of a parent to support the child’s relationship with the other parent is a factor in the court’s child custody decision.
 The court can order the offending parent to cease the alienating behavior and adhere to the custody order.
 In severe cases with strong evidence, a court could decide that intentional alienation is a substantial and material change in circumstances, which allows for the possibility of modifying the child custody order.
 Therefore, a noncustodial parent who has been alienated could receive joint or sole custody under a new time-sharing plan.

 Accusations of parental alienation are a serious matter.
 Whichever side of the issue you are on, you need strong, determined legal representation to protect your rights.
-That’s what you’ll find at Rafool, LLC.
+That’s what you’ll find at Rafool, PLLC.

-If you feel your child is withdrawing from you due to emotional manipulation from the other parent, or if you’ve been accused of parental alienation, the experienced family law attorneys at Rafool, LLC, can help.
-For immediate assistance, call us at 305-567-9400 or contact our Miami office online to schedule an initial consultation.
+If you feel your child is withdrawing from you due to emotional manipulation from the other parent, contact a Miami Florida parental alienation lawyer at Rafool, PLLC for help.
+We also help those wrongly accused of parental alienation.
+For immediate assistance, call us at (305) 567-9400 or contact our Miami law firm online to schedule an initial consultation.